 The reality, however, is that getting divorced is a lot easier than finding and completing paperwork.
 No matter what state a party is in, there are specific legal requirements that often have to be met for parties to be divorced.

-From residency requirements, separation requirements and/or waiting periods, there are often various criteria that parties have to meet in order to file and obtain a divorce.
+From residency requirements, separation requirements, and/or waiting periods, there are often various criteria that parties have to meet to file and obtain a divorce.
 Divorce paperwork is often cumbersome.
-The laws can vary by state and locality, but parties generally have to file financial statements regarding their income, assets and debts.
+The laws can vary by state and locality, but parties generally have to file financial statements regarding their income, assets, and debts.
 Pleadings have also to be completed correctly.

 As it relates to children, the parties generally have to put forth a parenting plan or custody schedule that denotes how custody will work for the short and long-term.
 As it relates to spousal support and child support, this can often involve complex formulas or factors that can vary significantly by case.

-Even if the parties are able to complete this paperwork with one-hundred percent accuracy, the parties would have to agree on all items relating to their property and debt, children, spousal and child support and attorney’s fees.
-One issue can literally hang up settlement.
+Even if the parties can complete this paperwork with one-hundred percent accuracy, the parties would have to agree on all items relating to their property and debt, children, spousal and child support, and attorney’s fees.
+One issue can literally hang up a settlement.

-Even if the parties are able to complete the paperwork accurately and they agree on one-hundred of the items, in many jurisdictions, a court appearance will often need to be handled to complete the divorce.
+Even if the parties can complete the paperwork accurately and they agree on one-hundred of the items, in many jurisdictions, a court appearance will often need to be handled to complete the divorce.
 Without an attorney, this can be daunting.
 Yes, in some jurisdictions, an appearance may not be required, but that is not always the case.